axibase/atsd-use-cases/research/illinois-birthrates/README.md

 | 17                 | MADISON        |
 | 13                 | PEORIA         |

-Information can also be collected on a desired county, for the entire period:
+Information can also be collected on a specific county, for the entire period:

 #### Cook County Live Births (1989 - 2009)